docsforadobe/premiere-plugin-guide/docs/recorders/selector-descriptions.rst

 Sent after ``recmod_PrepRecord``.
 Start capturing immediately.

-The pointer to ``recCaptured­FileInfo`` is valid until the recording finishes.
+The pointer to ``recCapturedFileInfo`` is valid until the recording finishes.

 ----